-The general description of the LEGUS dataset and its standard reduction process are given in Calzetti et al. (2015a).
-The M51 dataset used in this study includes new UVIS/WFC3 imaging in the filters F275W (UV band) and F336W (U band), as well as archival ACS data in the filters F435W, F555W and F814W (B, V and I bands respectively).
-The U and UV band data consist of 5 pointings, covering most of the spiral and companion galaxy NGC 5195.
+The general description of the LEGUS data set and its standard reduction process are given in Calzetti et al. (2015a).
+The M51 data set used in this study includes new UVIS/WFC3 imaging in the filters F275W (UV band) and F336W (U band), as well as archival ACS data in the filters F435W, F555W, and F814W (B, V, and I bands, respectively) from the Hubble Space Telescope (HST).
+The U and UV band data consist of five pointings, covering most of the spiral and companion galaxy NGC 5195.
 Exposures times are given in Paper I for all filters.
-A detailed description of the procedure for producing the cluster catalog of M51 is given in Paper I. The general procedure followed is a blind extraction of sources followed by a series of cuts aimed at removing spurious sources (e.g. stars, background galaxies) and by a morphological classification.
+A detailed description of the procedure for producing the cluster catalogue of M51 is given in Paper I. The general procedure followed is a blind extraction of sources followed by a series of cuts aimed at removing spurious sources (e.g. stars, background galaxies) and by a morphological classification.
 Here we summarize the main steps.

-The V band (filter F555W) is taken as the reference frame, where positions of cluster candidates are extracted using SExtractor (Bertin & Arnouts 1996).
-On this extracted catalogue, a first cut is made based on the luminosity profile, keeping only sources with a concentration index (CI) bigger than 1.35^1 .
-A subsequent cut excludes the sources not detected photometrically in at least 2 contiguous bands (the reference V band and either the B or I bands).
-The sources still remaining in the sample after these two cuts constitute the "automatic" catalogue (according to the LEGUS nomenclature), which, being only automatically-selected, likely still includes some contaminating sources.
+The V band (filter F555W) is taken as the reference frame, where positions of cluster candidates are extracted using SEXTRACTOR (Bertin & Arnouts 1996).
+On this extracted catalogue, a first cut is made based on the luminosity profile, keeping only sources with a concentration index bigger than 1.35.1 A subsequent cut excludes the sources not detected photometrically in at least two contiguous bands (the reference V band and either the B or I band).
+The sources still remaining in the sample after these two cuts constitute the automatic catalogue (according to the LEGUS nomenclature), which, being only automatically selected, likely still includes some contaminating sources.
 In order to reduce the contamination from stars and interlopers, a sub-catalogue is produced with additional cuts.
-We require the sources to be detected in at least 4 filters with a photometric error smaller than 0.30 mag and an absolute V-band magnitude brighter than -6 mag.
-This sub-catalog contains 10925 cluster candidates that were morphologically classified (a description of the morphological classes used in LEGUS is given in Adamo et al. 2017).
+We require the sources to be detected in at least four filters with a photometric error smaller than 0.30 mag and an absolute V-band magnitude brighter than -6 mag.
+This sub-catalogue contains 10 925 cluster candidates that were morphologically classified [a description of the morphological classes used in LEGUS is given in Adamo et al. (2017)].
 Almost 1/4 of those cluster candidates were visually classified, while the remaining ones were classified via a machine-learning (ML) code.
 The ML code used is described in a forthcoming paper (Grasha et al., submitted).
-As for the analyses of Paper I, among the 10925 sources morphologically classified, we consider in the following analyses only the 2839 cluster candidates of classes 1 and 2, namely those that appear single-peaked, compact, and uniform in colour.
+As for the analyses of Paper I, among the 10925 sources morphologically classified, we consider in the following analyses only the 2839 cluster candidates of classes 1 and 2, namely those that appear single peaked, compact, and uniform in colour.